ksahlin/strobealign/CONTRIBUTING.md

 mapped reads.

 `na`: Number of NAMs found
-`re`: 0 or 1 indicating whether NAM rescue was done
+`re`: If 1, NAM rescue was needed
+`mr`: If 1, alignment was found through mate rescue (local alignment for a mate to the expected region)